-The interesting thing about Cammissonia AND Clarkia, is the mixed feelings I get when a biocontrol species shows up that eats them both!
-Above is a larva of Hyles lineata, a "hummingbird moth" with a 2-3" wing span (inset), big enough to eat a LOT of my pretty flowers!!!
+Larry Lamsa, via Wikimedia Commons May 2018 The interesting thing about Clarkia AND Cammissonia, is the mixed feelings I get when a biocontrol species showed up that eats them both!
+Above is a larva of Hyles lineata, a "hummingbird moth" with a 2-3" wing span (inset), big enough to eat LOTS of my pretty flowers!!!
 What to do?
-Don't know.
+I don't know!
 There are enough Camissonias to feed lots of caterpillars, but so far they seem to prefer the Clarkia.
 What if I take a few caterpillars and put them on the Camissonia, with the idea that future larvae might develop a taste for it?
+May 2015 - We have two genetically-identical varieties of this native clover here, yet one of them behaves as an invasive pest!
 Plants and insects are often locally adapted on an impressively fine scale.
 I have learned through hard experience that even nominally native plants can either grow poorly or act like weeds.
 Hence, restoration of a full system is all about the local seed bank.
 Well, that was a problem here, as it had been so long since local natives had germinated, much of their seed was dead.
 How the native invaders re-entered and adapted and whether and how they got along makes a very interesting story.